 - Viewed a specific page

 Are any of these things making you money?
 No. So why are you tracking them as conversions?
 A conversion should be someone filling out a form, calling you, purchasing a product, or booking an appointment.
-These things lead to more business, whereas, someone visiting two pages on your site doesn’t make you money.
+These things lead to more business, whereas someone visiting two pages on your site doesn’t make you money.

-Optimizing your campaigns takes time and effort, but in the long run it’s worth it.
+Optimizing your campaigns takes time and effort, but in the long run, it’s worth it.
 Google Ads can be the difference between your phone ringing off the hook and your phone never ringing.
 Ads can bring you more business than you ever thought you’d get, or it can drain your marketing budget in a hurry.
-You get out of it what you put in — don’t set and forget your campaigns, and don’t blindly trust all of Google’s recommendations (they really want your money).
+You get out of it what you put in — don’t set and forget your campaigns, and don’t blindly trust all of Google’s recommendations (they really, really want your money).